CodeGlassDotIO/Docs/_docs/Roadmap/MorePlatformSupport.md

 At CodeGlass we want to support more platforms to expand the capabilities of CodeGlass.

 ## MacOS support
-Able to use codeglass on MacOS
+Able to use CodeGlass on MacOS

 ## Linux Support
 Able to use CodeGlass on Linux

 ## Cloud Providers
 We want to directly support cloud providers, like AWS & Azure without needing manual steps taken by the developer in the future.

 ## CodeGlass as Cloud Tool
 We want to provide the option to use CodeGlass as a cloud tool in the future.

 ## Containers Support
-We want to support Containerised applications in the future.
+We want to support containerized applications in the future.

-## Cross Platform Support
-We want to also support Mac a Linux in the future.

 ## Embedded/PLC Support
-We want to support Embedded and PLC systgems in the future.
+We want to support Embedded and PLC systems in the future.

 ## GPU support
 We want to support GPU processes in the future.

-## Mobile Apps Suport
+## Mobile Apps Support
-We want to support Mobile Apps in the future.
+We want to support mobile apps in the future.

 ## Unreal Engine Support
 We want to support Unreal in the future.